 As at the date of this annual report, the Board comprises six members, amongst them, three are independent non-executive Directors.
 All the executive Directors possess extensive experience in human resources services industry.
 The independent non-executive Directors possess extensive knowledge and experience in human resources services, corporate control and advisory services, finance as well as accounting and auditing.
-Furthermore, the Board has a wide range of age, ranging from 41 years old to 68 years old.
+Furthermore, the Board has a wide range of age, ranging from 40 years old to 67 years old.
 Taking into account the existing needs of the Company, the combination of the Board would bring about the necessary balance of skills and experience appropriate for the requirements of the business development of the Company, despite the lack of gender diversity.

-Pursuant to Rule 17.104 of the GEM Listing Rules, the Stock Exchange will not regard a single gender board of directors as achieving member diversity.
-As at the date of this annual report, the directors of the Board are all male directors, and have not achieved diversity under Rule 17.104 of the GEM Listing Rules.
-The Company is aware of the relevant requirement under the GEM Listing Rules and will appoint a female director before 31 December 2024.
+Pursuant to the amended Rule 17.104 of the GEM Listing Rules (effective from 1 January 2022), the Stock Exchange will not regard a single gender board of directors as achieving member diversity.
+As at the date of this annual report, the directors of the Board are all male directors, and have not achieved diversity under the amended Rule 17.104 of the GEM Listing Rules.
+The Company will appoint one female director before 31 December 2024.